How to create an electronic signature in Word

 Every person who’s signing the document will need to download the document, open it in Word, and follow step 4 to add their signature.

-Note: if digital signatures are not your thing, then you can print and hand-sign them as well.
-But with this method, you’ll need to save the document and send it back to the sender, which only wastes time and potentially opens up room for human error.
+Note: If creating an electronic signature is not your thing, then you can print and hand-sign them as well.
+However with this method, you’ll need to save the document and send it back to the sender, which only wastes time and potentially opens up room for human error.

 How to add a signature line in the Word doc